-The input form includes the following sections:
+The input form allows you to select:

 - Target brightness, spectral and spatial distributions. - Sky background, defined by moon phase and distance, and airmass.
-Sky brightness calculation is based on the Cerro Paranal advanced sky model; the previous parameters can be input directly or calculated from the target coordinates and moment of observation. - Turbulence category defining the seeing value observed at 550nm at zenith; the calculator will provide the corresponding Image Quality (or the other way around) using a PSF model of the atmosphere, telescope and instrument (see dedicated documentation for detailed documentation).
+Sky brightness calculation is based on the Cerro Paranal advanced sky model; the previous parameters can be input directly or calculated from the target coordinates and moment of observation. - Turbulence category defining the seeing value observed at 550nm at zenith; the calculator will provide the corresponding Image Quality (or the other way around) using a model of the atmosphere, telescope and instrument (see dedicated documentation for detailed documentation).
 An estimate of the probability of realization of the requested seeing is given upon selection. - Instrument configuration and number of UTs feeding the instrument (either 1 or 4).

-Output from the ETC includes a summary of the input configuration and results are given in two tables, one for each detector.
-Go through the information provided, and experiment with different instrument configurations and exposure times.
+Output from the ETC includes a summary of the input configuration; results are given in two tables, one for each detector.

 Slit losses are a strong function of astrometeorological conditions.
-When preparing SM observations, users should should make sure the S/N required is achieved for the observational constraints specified in the OBs, while having the flux measured on the detector below the linearity limit(55 ke-).
+When preparing SM observations, users should should make sure the S/N required is achieved for the observational constraints specified in the OBs, while having the flux measured on the detector below the linearity limit (55 ke-).
 In particular, for singleUHR OBs with loose IQ constraints, the user should be aware that the OBs can be observed under much better conditions.
-For singleUHR OBs, please include in the README the optimal integration time for the median seeing of Paranal (\sim 0.8), for which the target S/N and science objective can safely be achieved.
+For singleUHR OBs, it is good practice o include in the README the optimal integration time for the median seeing of Paranal (\sim 0.8), for which the target S/N and science objective can safely be achieved.

-6.1.1 Turbulence Categories and constraints from P105 onwards
+6.1.1 Turbulence Categories and Constraints

 Since P105, observing conditions are specified in the form of Turbulence Categories.
 These are defined as the conditions that satisfy a given percentile of the available observing time in Paranal.
-For non-AO instruments like ESPRESSO, where the only relevant turbulence parameter is the seeing, these categories correspond to the seeing thresholds listed in Table 5.
-These thresholds have been computed using the cumulative distribution of the seeing, after applying a rolling 90th-percentile over 1h.
-For ESPRESSO OBs with a duration shorter than an hour, the probability to satisfy a given seeing constraint is Turbulence category above.
+For non-AO instruments like ESPRESSO the only relevant turbulence parameter is the seeing, and these categories correspond to the seeing thresholds listed in Table 5.

+The values above were computed using the cumulative distribution of the seeing, after applying a rolling 90th-percentile over 1h.
+For ESPRESSO OBs with a duration shorter than an hour, the probability to satisfy a given seeing constraint is specified in the Turbulence category above.
 For updated information on the topic please refer to